 The advancing digitalization, in tandem with the increasing flexibilization of production processes, provides new opportunities and choices for industrial companies all across the globe.
 Digital Industries supports our customers in unlocking the full potential: as a partner providing cutting-edge technologies for the automation and digitalization of the discrete and process industries.
 The Digital Enterprise portfolio is at the core of our offer.
-Together with our vertical domain know how we provide companies of all sizes with consistent solutions, services and products for the integration and digitalization of the entire value chain.
-As an innovation leader, we think ahead to the next level of digital transformation - and integrate cutting-edge technologies such as artificial intelligence, edge computing, industrial 5G, autonomous handling systems, blockchain and additive manufacturing into our portfolio.
-As this transformation is within the core of many industrial companies, we have built an experience center in our office in The Hague to inspire our customers and guide them in their strategy.
+Together with our vertical domain know-how we provide companies of all sizes with consistent solutions, services and products for the integration and digitalization of the entire value chain.
+As an innovation leader, we think ahead to the next level of digital transformation and integrate cutting-edge technologies such as artificial intelligence, edge computing, industrial 5G, autonomous handling systems, blockchain and additive manufacturing into our portfolio.
+In addition to a more focused go to market approach where customer centricity is key, we are also taking a next step in collaborating in ecosystems together with our stakeholders supported by our Siemens Xcelerator platform, which is a new, open digital business platform featuring a curated portfolio of IoT-enabled hardware and software, a powerful ecosystem of partners, and a marketplace.